iMUSTKnow/iMUST-Know/iMKAdmin/README.md

-# Sure Bay
+# iMUST Know
-Mobile App that makes the creation of survey questionnaire easy and paperless!!!
+Mobile application that will improve the information dessimination problem in Minadanao University of Science and Technology.